nirvanaos/nirvana.vc/readme.md

 ## Folders
 ### Content

-This repository contains MS Visual Studio 2019 solution for build the Nirvana subprojects.
+This repository contains MS Visual Studio (2019 and 2022) solution for build the Nirvana subprojects.

 Other Nirvana projects included here as submodules.